jollygoodjacob/OpenRES/README.md

 #### Step 1: Generate transects

+Begin by generating cross-valley transects for each stream segment using the "Generate Transects" tool in the Processing Toolbar.

 > **Note:** After transect generation, users should validate that each
 > transect intersects valley bottoms and valleys properly.
 Due to